NightShade256/rust-imgui-memory-editor/README.md

 ## Note

-Not to be confused with the crate on `crates.io` with the same name.
+These bindings were made for personal use, and are limited in use.

-This crate is a completely different crate from the one on `crates.io` but both try to achieve the same goal, hence you can use whichever you want.
+Please checkout [imgui-memory-editor](https://crates.io/crates/imgui-memory-editor) crate on `crates.io` which is a more comprehensive set of bindings for the same.

-This crate tries to be as similar as possible to the C++ widget, while the one on `crates.io` has a bit of a different API.
+This crate tries to be minimal, and close to the original C++ API.

 ## Usage

-Since the crate is not available on `crates.io`, you cannot directly specify the version and instead must add the following to your `Cargo.toml`,
+Since the crate is not available on `crates.io`, you have to add the following to your `Cargo.toml`,

 ```toml
 [dependencies]